I’m Worried About Someone Else

 • Support them as a friend.
 Encourage them to express their feelings, whatever they are.
 Allow them to make their own decisions.

 • Don’t tell them to leave the relationship if they are not ready to do this.
-This is their decision.
+This is their decision and leaving a relationship can require safety planning with the support of a professional, as risk of violence increases significantly on separation.

 • Help them to report the assault to the police if they choose to do so.

-• Be ready to provide information on organisations that offer help to abused women, men and their children.
+• Be ready to provide information on organisations that offer help to people experiencing abuse.
 Explore the available options with them.
-Tell them about the Leeds Domestic Violence Helpline 0113 246 0401, and how to access this website.
+Tell them about our helpline 0113 246 0401, and how to access this website.

 • Go with them to visit a solicitor if they are ready to take this step.